icinganalysis/icinganalysis.github.io/content/conclusions of the ice protection thread.md

 ### _"The industry has now passed through the experimental stages of heating and anti-icing ..."
 (1946) [^1]_

-![Lockheed 12-A. A large, metal constuction, low wing, two engine, propeller drive airplane.
+![Lockheed 12-A. A large, metal construction, low wing, two engine, propeller drive airplane.
 The tail has three vertical fins.
 Figure 1.
 Lockheed 12-A airplane.
 Alterations were made to a standard commercial model which include provisions for heating the wings with exhaust gas, and the windshield with heated air.
 Figure 12.
-Three-quarter rear view of airplane, showing location of air discharge louvers in the wing upper surface and exhaust discharge at the wing tip.
+Three-quarter rear view of airplane, showing location of air discharge louvers in the wing upper surface and exhaust discharge at the wing tip.](images/NACA-ACR-A-53/Figure 1.png)
-](images/NACA-ACR-A-53/Figure 1.png)
 _From [NACA-ACR-A-53]({filename}engine%20exhaust%20heat.md), 1941._

 ## Summary